livecode/livecode/docs/notes/bugfix-13213.md

-# Android database libraries are not copied in the apk on Linux
+# Android externals libraries are not copied in the apk on Linux